CrocoFactory/sensei/docs/learn/user_guide/params_response.md

 ```

 But this code violates python naming conventions.
 For instance, PyCharm warns you that "Argument name should be lowercase."
-According to the conventions, arguments in Python should be of the snake case.
+Because according to the conventions, arguments in Python should be of the snake case.
 To resolve this issue, you can use
 [Case Converters](/learn/user_guide/params_response.html#case-converters).

 ### Case Converters